-Inclement Weather
+Inclement Weather at School

-Children will not be dismissed during a severe weather alert (tornado watch/intense lightning storm).
-Families may come in and get their children or wait out the storm and then dismissal will proceed.
+Children will not be dismissed during a severe weather alert (tornado watch/ intense lightning storm).
+Rather, we will wait out severe portion of the storm and then dismissal will proceed.
+Dismissal is likely to take longer on these days.